‹ Return to Courses

 CE Course Objectives

-2. Recognize the difference between boundary crossing and boundary violation.
+2. Describe the difference between permissible boundary crossings and ethically questionable boundary violations within multifaceted therapeutic relationships.

-3. Identify criteria for evaluating dual relationships and boundaries.
+3. Identify criteria for evaluating and navigating dual relationships and boundaries.

 Activity Schedule/Outline - Ongoing/Self-Paced